blackflux/object-scan/README.md

 _Search Context_
 - A context can be passed into a search invocation as a second parameter.
 It is available in all callbacks and can be used to manage state across a search invocation without having to recompile the search.
-- By default all matched keys are returned from a search invocation.
+- By default, all matched keys are returned from a search invocation.
 However, when it is not _undefined_, the context is returned instead.

 _Examples_: